graph LR

 Example: let’s get back to our new recommendation system example, but this time suppose the product team launches it only for users who have logged in at least 5 times in their first month.
 They want to “reward” active users and make sure the new feature is seen by people most likely to use it.
 When your manager asks for a report on the system’s impact, you might be tempted to simply compare total R$ spent between users with and without the new system.

-But here’s the catch: users with high engagement and lots of logins are selected into the treatment group.
-They are different from less engaged users, and those same differences — like being more active or more interested in shopping — also make them likely to spend more, regardless of the new system.
+Users with high engagement and lots of logins are selected into the treatment group.
+They differ from less engaged users, and those same differences — like being more active or more interested in shopping — also make them likely to spend more, regardless of the new system.

-Think of selection bias as a problem with the data generation process: the treated and untreated groups were not comparable to begin with.
-Omitted variable bias is the resulting error in your statistical model when you fail to adjust for those differences.
-Selection bias creates the distortion in the world; OVB is what you get when your analysis ignores it.
+Selection bias arises in the data generation process: the treated and untreated groups were not comparable before treatment.
+Omitted variable bias arises in the statistical model when it fails to adjust for those differences.

 2.4 The potential outcome model

-To deal with our own ignorance about the true model, economists, statisticians, philosophers and computer scientists developed causal frameworks to help us think and plan our causal studies.
-The most disseminated model in my field is the potential outcomes model (Imbens and Rubin 2015), which requires a leap of imagination to consider alternate realities.
+Economists, statisticians, philosophers, and computer scientists developed causal frameworks to reason about a true model we cannot observe.
+The most widely used framework in my field is the potential outcomes model (Imbens and Rubin 2015), which asks us to consider alternative realities.

 The potential outcomes model allows us to compare what would happen to the same unit with and without treatment — a “what if” machine for causal reasoning.
 The terminology (treatment, control) has roots in medicine and agriculture, but the logic applies universally.
 For the rest of this chapter, we’ll assume a simple binary treatment: you either get it or you don’t.13 Figure 2.5 illustrates the idea with a marketing campaign example.